Machine Reading Comprehension using Case-based Reasoning: Method

 \subsubsection{Training}

-To maximize similarity scores between answer span embeddings of similar questions, the passage encoder must be fine-tuned.
-In our experiments, we fine-tune a pre-trained BERT model with a contrastive loss \citep{khosla2020supervised} function using answer and non-answer spans.
+The passage encoder must be fine-tuned to maximize similarity scores between answer span embeddings of similar questions.
+We fine-tune a pre-trained BERT model with a contrastive loss \citep{khosla2020supervised} function using answer and non-answer spans.

 Specifically, consider a train question $q_t$, its set of answers $\answerset_t$, and its set of candidate spans $\mathcal{S}_{\text{cand},t} \subseteq \mathcal{S}_{p_t}$ derived from the passage $p_t$.
 We use the gold answer set $\answerset_t$ as the set of positive candidate spans, and define the set of negative candidate spans as $\mathcal{S}_{\text{cand},t} \setminus \answerset_t$.
 Let $\mathrm{sim}(\cdot, \cdot) \coloneqq \mathtt{Enc}(\cdot)^T\mathtt{Enc}(\cdot)$ be the similarity function (dot product or cosine similarity) between vector representations.
 For the top-$k$ similar questions as described in the previous section, we fine-tune the passage encoder with the following objective derived from the soft nearest-neighbor loss \citep{salakhutdinov2007snn,frosst2019snn}: